The Dream of Portofino

 With your dog: Required dogs on a leash.
 They are very welcome.

 Disability: There is a lift in the parking measuring 82 cm.
-Arrive in Piazzetta is possible without too many issues.
+Arriving in Piazzetta is possible without too many issues.
 Floor sandstone.

 Toilets: They are in the square of parking on arrival.
 There are also at the end of Molo Umberto I. Pier at the right.

-Emotional Thing: Arrive in Portofino by boat at the sunset.
+Emotional Thing: Arrive in Portofino by boat at sunset.
 Absolutely!

 St. George’s Bonfire: April 23rd.
 Emotional moment.